-By selecting the indicator, a pop-up window appears and one can set up its own color for all the elements, as well as the periods to be used.
-It is recommended that the standard periods should be left as they are, namely 9, 26 and 52.
+By selecting the indicator, a pop-up window appears, and one can set up different colours for all the elements, as well as for the periods to be used.
+It is recommended that the standard periods (9, 26 and 52) should be left as they are.
 You will see later why the 26 period especially is really important when trading with the Ichimoku indicator.

 Spotting Reversals with the Ichimoku Cloud

-Before looking at how do we actually can spot a reversal with the Ichimoku cloud, it is time to list the elements of this complex indicator.
+Before looking at how we can actually spot a reversal with the Ichimoku cloud, it is time to list the elements of this complex indicator.
 The overall Ichimoku Kinko Hyo, or the whole state of equilibrium as mentioned above, consists of five elements: the cloud (or the “Kumo”), the Tenkan and Kinjun lines, and the Chinkou line.
-One may argue here saying that there are only four elements instead of five, but in reality the cloud it is being given by two averages that cross one another.
-These two lines are being called Senkou A and Senkou B and what’s in between represents the actual cloud.
-Therefore, five elements form the whole Ichimoku Kinko Hyo system.
+One may argue here that there are only four elements instead of five, but in reality the cloud is given by two averages that cross one another.
+These two lines are called Senkou A and Senkou B, and it is what is in between that represents the actual cloud.
+Hence, five elements form the whole Ichimoku Kinko Hyo system.

 Defining the State of Equilibrium

 Price is the cornerstone of the Ichimoku indicator, as everything is built around it.
-To be honest, this is what an indicator should be focused on anyway: current price and what would be the future levels to be projected further in time.
-When compared with the current price, the cloud it is being projected twenty-six periods ahead and shows potential support and resistance levels.
-Therefore, if the indicator is attached to a monthly chart, then a trader will actually see the cloud projected for the next twenty-six periods or the next twenty-six months in this case.
-Moreover, the Chinkou line is projected twenty-six periods back in time, so, in conclusion, the current price is at an equilibrium when compared to both historical and future prices.
+To be honest, this is what an indicator should be focused on anyway: current price, and what the future levels projected further in time would be.
+When compared with the current price, the cloud is projected 26 periods ahead, and shows potential support and resistance levels.
+Therefore, if the indicator is attached to a monthly chart, then a trader will actually see the cloud projected for the next 26 periods, or the next 26 months in this case.
+Moreover, the Chinkou line is projected 26 periods back in time, so, in conclusion, the current price is at an equilibrium when compared to both historical and future prices.